efranco01/mpib-scoring/CognitiveTests/deployment/MPIBscoringV1/README.md

-# naftaliFiles/CognitiveTests

-This directory contains all files and directories related to cognitive testing done at Stony Brook University.

-This is mainly utilized as a development testing ground for useful tools, including the testScoring tool.
-However, this does also have the use of being a backup of the data gathered via testing.

 Note:
 For MacOS you may need to give this executable permission to be run on your computer, in this case use these commands to grant permission in terminal: cd YourScriptDirectory